CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/secrets.md

 ### Configuration Options

 To use a local Secret client you will need to:
-- Subclass the `LocalSecretsClient` with an implementation that contains secrets for your Connections/DataSources
+- Subclass the `LocalSecretsClient` with an implementation that contains secrets for your Connections/Data Sources
 - Specify the secret client implementation to use in Spark configuration property.
 Set `spark.cortex.client.secrets.impl` to the corresponding class path

 <!-- It is possible to bind a Secret client using an explicit Guice binding, but that is pulling the covers back too much (requires Guice knowledge) -->